DataDog/integrations-extras/backstage/README.md

     datadoghq.com/dashboard-url: <DATADOGURL>
 ```

-### Verifiaction
+### Verification

-Open your Backstage instance Overview tab and see if your Datadog dahsboard or graph is rendered as expected.
+Open your Backstage instance Overview tab to confirm your Datadog dashboard or graph is rendered as expected.

 ## Data Collected